cockroachdb/docs/v23.1/deploy-app-netlify.md

 After the cluster is created, the **Connection info** window appears.
 Click the **Connection string** tab and copy the connection string to a secure location.
 You will use this connection string to connect to CockroachDB later in the tutorial.

 {{site.data.alerts.callout_info}}
 The connection string is pre-populated with your username, cluster name, and other details, including your password.
 Your password, in particular, will be provided only once.
 Save it in a secure place (we recommend a password manager) to connect to your cluster in the future.
-If you forget your password, you can reset it by going to the [**SQL Users** page](../cockroachcloud/managing-access.html).
+If you forget your password, you can reset it by going to the **SQL Users** page for the cluster, found at `https://cockroachlabs.cloud/cluster/<CLUSTER ID>/users`.
 {{site.data.alerts.end}}

 ## Step 2.
 Get the code